Biodiversity

 It's off the charts wild, what is happening to the earth.
 But if there were ever something NOT to gamble on, it's our collective future.

 Two global movements are placing their bets on conservation.
-30x30 and Half Earth both aim to conserve open and working lands and coastal waters: 30% by 2030, and 50% by 2050, respectively (see the StoryMaps and their websites below!).
+30x30 and The Half-Earth Project both aim to conserve open and working lands and coastal waters: 30% by 2030, and half the earth, respectively (see the StoryMaps and their websites below!).

 Conservation means that the land will be permanently kept as open space, cooling things down, filtering water, nurturing pollinators and microbial life, supporting biodiversity, storing and exchanging carbon, and contributing to ecosystem and human health and wellbeing